 I’ve experienced saying ‘Yes’ to a lot of parties and night-outs in the past and I ended up missing some of my deadlines at work.
 Luckily, in those instances, my bosses were very forgiving and accepted my late submissions.

 However, I could have avoided that kind of situation if only I said ‘No.’

-Not only did I missed my deadlines, but I was also exhausted the following day at work because of a lack of sleep.
+Not only did I miss my deadlines, but I was also exhausted the following day at work because of a lack of sleep.